maiziezhoulab/VolcanoSV/README.md

 #### *Optional parameters
 **--mole_boundary:** default = 50000 (50kb).
 We use 50kb to differentiate reads with the same barcode are drawn from different long molecules.

-**--out_dir:** default = ./RegionIndel_results.
+**--out_dir:** default = ./VolcanoSV_results.
 You can define your own folder name.

 **--num_threads:** default = 8.

 **--num_threads_bwa_mem:** number of threads for bwa-mem, default = 20

 **--clean:** default = 1.
-It will delete all assembly files from SPAdes and intermediate bam/fastq files from RegionIndel.
+It will delete all assembly files from SPAdes and intermediate bam/fastq files from VolcanoSV.

 ### Step 2:
 ```
-python3 RegionIndel/bin/RegionIndel_step2.py --out_dir test_sv --chr_num 3
+python3 VolcanoSV/bin/VolcanoSV_step2.py --out_dir test_sv --chr_num 3

 ```
 #### *Required parameters